venkateshtanniru/CMPE-255/Assignment-1/README.md

 # Pre-Processing

 * Remove punctuations from all the reviews
-* Change all the charecters in reviews to lower case letters
+* Change all the characters in reviews to lower case letters
-* Break the scentences into tokens
+* Break the sentences into tokens
-* Rmove the neutral words without polarity such as "is, the, a, an" etc
+* Remove the neutral words without polarity such as "is, the, a, an" etc

+After the preprocessing, the tokens are then compared with a set of positive and negative words to assign scores.
+If token is present in Positive words a score of '1' is assigned, for negative a score of '-1' is assigned and if token is not present in both sets, then a score of '0' is assigned.
+Based on these token scores, the mean score for each review is calculated.
+The value of mean score helps us to label each review as "Positive", "Negative" or "Neutral"

+# Building the Model

+To build the Logistic Regression model, we use:
+1. Countvectorizer
+2. Tfidftransformer
+3. Logistic Regression Algorithm